SPirit of Wolf

 Since 2021 I have been a student of Spirit of Wolf Shamanism under Shaman Morsuk Kam, a Ray Healer, and a member of the Spirit of Wolf Shamanic Community International.
 I was initiated in October 2023 in Austria and received my shamanic name Unura Kam.

-I grew up and remains a member of the Roman Catholic Church, and am passionate about re-educating people on the history, the purpose, and the connection that the Catholic Mystic tradition can bring to people, its roots in animism, as well as the way in which it secretly preserves the animist way of life in its own way.
+I grew up a member of the Roman Catholic Church, and am passionate about re-educating people on the history, animistic roots, and the connection that the Catholic Mystic tradition can provide to people, its roots in animism, as well as the way in which it secretly preserves the animist way of life in its own way.

 I have served as Fellowship Leader for the state of Ohio for The Fellowship of Northern Traditions since 2021.
 I host regular hikes, retreats, and gatherings to help our community strengthen in the diversity of Northern traditions of Europe, with a special focus on Alpine and Slavic traditions.